zumasys/docs/site/smartsuite/release-notes/2021-april/README.md

 ## Point-of-Sale

-* Added Color and Size description to customers e-mailed receipts
+* Added Color and Size descriptions to receipts emailed to web customers
-* Added enhancement to receipt printing to show the late fee Fee Terms and Conditions
+* Added the ability to display the late fee Terms and Conditions to receipts

 ## General Merchandise